 Separately, David previously ran an independent international legal practice as a self-employed Barrister-at-Law where he focused on public international, human rights, maritime and criminal law matters.

 David conceived and authored the Khor Abd Allah Waterway (KAA) Protocols adopted by Kuwait and Iraqi in 2008 which aided the determination of each State’s territorial water limits.
 In 2011 he was instructed as Head Legal of the EU ‘NESTOR’ Counter-Piracy Technical Assessment Mission to East Africa where he conceived and delivered the on-going EU NESTOR Legal Advisory Programme.

 In 2013 he authored and published the 100 Series Rules for Use of Force for the maritime and maritime security industries for which he was a finalist for Maritime Lawyer of the Year in the 2013 Lloyds List Awards.
 Between 2012-2014 he was the instructed UK Counsel to the Libyan National Council for Civil Liberties and Human Rights (NCCLHR) where he conceived and introduced the ‘Declaration for Adoption of Business and Human Rights’ into Libya for the first time on 19 January 2014 and where he represented rape victims in their fight for justice.

 Through the charity in 2015, David co-authored the first international guidance on the ‘Deprivation of Liberty at Sea’ for suspected criminals, funded by the EU.
 In partnership with Marlins, David co-delivered the 2015 ‘Humanitarian Response‘ e-learning course for the maritime industry dealing with refugees and migrants.
 He has additionally published the first introductory commentary on the 2011 UN Guiding Principles on Business and Human Rights in the Maritime Environment, and participated in the Ethics Advisory Board for the World Maritime University’s PROMERC (Protection Measures for Merchant Ships) project.
-The latest publication delivered by the charity is ‘Managing Traumatic Stress‘ published by The Nautical Institute.
+The latest publications delivered by the charity are ‘Managing Traumatic Stress‘ published by The Nautical Institute and ‘Remaining Resilient after Traumatic Events‘, as well new investigatory case study reports into seafarer abandonment.

 TRANSPARENCY CLARITY ACCOUNTABILITY